• Bill Clark

 docker-compose down

-Note that if you stop the node after some time and later restart it with docker-compose up -d cardano-node, the node will take a little time to catch up and verify the state of part of the chain it's already downloaded.
+Note that if you stop the node after some time and later restart it with docker-compose --profile tx-submit-api up -d, the node will take a little time to catch up and verify the state of part of the chain it's already downloaded.

 You'll see messages about opening the Ledger DB and replaying blocks with blue tags in the log output.
 After a while, the magenta messages start scrolling again after the node has caught up verifying its previous work.